Interplay of ion availability and mobility in the loss of cation selectivity for CaCl\textsubscript{2} in negatively charged nanopores: molecular dynamics using scaled-charge models: Results and Discussion

 The main message of this work follows from the comparison of Figs.~\ref{fig1}A and \ref{fig1}B. Figure \ref{fig1}A presents profiles for NaCl, while Fig.~\ref{fig1}B shows the profiles for CaCl$_{2}$.
 The difference between the two systems is striking.

 For NaCl, the $c_{i}(r)$ profile exhibits a classical EDL behavior with a diffuse layer of Na$^{+}$ excess near the pore wall.
 It is usual to divide the pore interior along the radial dimension ($r$) into a surface and a volume (bulk-like) region.
 The surface region corresponds to the EDL region near the pore wall, where the negatively charged wall creates a cation selective region that is selective in both the static sense of the word (\textit{availability}: which ion is present in larger quantity in the region) and the dynamic sense of the word (perm-selectivity: which ion permeates in larger quantity through the region).
-The width of the surface region is associated with the screening length of the electrolyte, which is well approximated by the Debye length.
+The width of the surface region is associated (among other parameters) with the screening length of the electrolyte, which is well approximated by the Debye-length.
 The volume region is approximately charge-neutral and exhibits bulk-like behavior.
 Surface and volume conductances associated with these regions could also be defined.

-Toward the wall, the Na$^{+}$ velocity decreases due to the increasing electrostatic attraction to the surface groups, while Cl$^{-}$ velocity also decreases due to the ionic correlations with the excess Na$^{+}$ ions.
+Toward the wall, the Na$^{+}$ velocity decreases due to the increasing electrostatic attraction to the surface groups, while Cl$^{-}$ velocity also decreases due to the attractive interactions with the excess Na$^{+}$ ions that migrate in the opposite direction.
 The product $v_{i}(r)c_{i}(r)$ yields the $j_{i}(r)$ current density profile, whose cross section integral is the current.
 The left hand panel of Fig.~\ref{fig1}A implies larger current for Na$^{+}$ than for Cl$^{-}$.
-The pore selectivity for NaCl is $S_{+}^{\mathrm{P}}=2.3$ for the scaled-charge O$_{\mathrm{S}}$ groups and $2.7$ for the full-charge O$_{\mathrm{S}}$ groups (numerical values with error bars are found in Table \ref{tab2}).
+The pore selectivity for NaCl is $S_{+}^{\mathrm{P}}=1.986$ for the scaled-charge O$_{\mathrm{S}}$ groups and $2.44$ for the full-charge O$_{\mathrm{S}}$ groups (numerical values with error bars are found in Table \ref{tab2}).
 The latter is larger because the total charge of the O$_{\mathrm{S}}$ groups is larger, so the Na$^{+}$ excess is larger.
 For comparison, ``bulk selectivity'' is $S_{+}^{\mathrm{B}}=0.83$ (slightly Cl$^{-}$ selective) due to the larger \textit{\textit{mobility}} (diffusion constant) of Cl$^{-}$ ions.